SaptarshiSarkar12/Computer-Networking/Computer Networking.md

             <p>

             - **IPv6 (Internet Protocol version 6)** - IPv6 is the latest version of the Internet Protocol, a network layer protocol that possesses addressing and control information for enabling packets to be routed in the network.
 IPv6 was created to deal with IPv4 exhaustion.
 It increases the **IP address size from 32 bits to 128 bits** to support more levels of addressing.

+                *There are 8 numbers in the IPv6 and each number is a hexa-decimal number and is of 16 bits.*

                 <u>**Advantages :**</u>